-School Councils are democracy in action.
+School Councils are democracy, a British value, in action.
 The School Council of Moortown Primary consists of two representatives of each class, from Reception to Year 6.
 The Council meets frequently, at least once every half-term, to express views and make decisions.

 Staff are always keen to know the views of our pupils.
-For example, following curriculum-themed weeks we meet with the School Council to know more about what went well – councillors tell us they enjoy mixing classes and working with children from different year groups.
+For example, following curriculum-themed weeks we meet with the School Council to know more about what went well – councillors tell us they enjoy having visitors in school and mixing classes up to work with children from different year groups.

-Decisions have included what new library books to buy for the school library and how to improve outdoor areas around the school – the Council chose to invest in more large play equipment.
+Decisions have included what new library books to buy for the school library (they even have their own budget for this) and how to improve outdoor areas around the school – the Council chose to invest in more large play equipment.
+Beyond school, the Council have met with Leeds City Council to give their preference and opinion on play equipment for Moortown Park.
 The council also have the final say on what charity the school supports over the course of the year.
 The School Council are sometimes even involved in the recruitment of staff in school.